Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 Before commencing installation of DCS031 framing system please make sure you have received the following information:

-• Project Specific static calculations.
-These will dictate maximum vertical Helping Hand® bracket centres, location of fixed (ONE per rail) & sliding point brackets and size /type of primary fixing based on project specific dynamic and dead loads.
+• Project specific static calculations from your Downer Designer portal.
+Or get in touch with the team direct – info@downerdesigner.com.
+These will dictate maximum vertical HELPING HAND® bracket centres, location of fixed and sliding point brackets and size / type of primary fixing based on project specific dynamic and dead loads.

-Vertical rails secured using 4.8x19mm framing drill screws through slots.
+Vertical rail secured using 4.8x19mm framing drills crews through centre of 15xØ5.5mm slots.
+2no. per bracket.

 Design Considerations